"We help people, who help people."

 Do you provide consulting services in any areas outside of addictions treatment?

-Although Dr. Proctor's primary area of expertise lies in the assessment and treatment of addictions, he is a licensed clinical psychologist with broad training including varied clinical and research evaluation experience in additional behavioral health areas, and would be glad to discuss your individual needs further.
+Although Dr. Proctor's primary area of expertise lies in the assessment and treatment of addiction, he is a licensed clinical psychologist with broad training including varied clinical and research evaluation experience in additional behavioral health areas, and would be glad to discuss your individual needs further.
 There are also a number of trusted associates that Dr. Proctor has identified based on their demonstrated record of providing quality training and consultation in their respective areas of specialization that may be able to meet your needs.
 Please Contact Us, and we can discuss potential options moving forward.

 What are "scholarly" or "peer-reviewed" publications, and why are they important to our patients?

 One or more scholarly articles or peer-reviewed publications based on your treatment program's services––and derived from your patient data––will prove extremely useful for a number of reasons.
 From a sheer marketing standpoint, given that a peer-reviewed journal will not publish articles that fail to meet the standards established for a particular discipline, peer-reviewed articles that are accepted for publication exemplify the best research practices in a field and are held in higher esteem relative to articles published in magazines, newsletters, online blogs, or other less formal outlets.
 We have published a number of peer-reviewed articles in top scientific journals for numerous agencies based on their treatment services.
-We'd be happy to arrange a free phone or video teleconferencing consultation to discuss the range of potential research topics.
+We'd be happy to arrange a free phone or video consultation to discuss the range of potential research topics.

 What is the best way to contact you?